 Bluebird Park – If you have little ones, this hidden gem tucked into a charming neighborhood is hands-down my favorite park in America.
 (Yes.
 All of America.)
 Tons of space, artful playground equipment, huge slides, even a 3-story rocket ship for your kids to climb.
 I took my kids to this park all of the time when we lived in the area.
 A really special place.
 We all miss it so much.

 Victoria Beach – Now, I could write an entire post just on the beaches alone in Laguna.
 Let me just say this.
 There are a lot of amazing beaches in Laguna.
 So many coves to discover, and there’s a little bit of everything to please all types of beachgoers.
 However, our family’s favorite beach is Victoria Beach.
 It’s a great mix of locals and visitors, and beach access is tucked away in a neighborhood, so it’s not widely known by tourists.
+(2021 update – it’s pretty much packed now, but we still love it the most.)
 On most days the tide is gentle enough for the kids, and it’s a manageable size.
 Also, you should check out the tower and the cool manmade pool that rests on the north side of the beach.
 Our favorite.